 Separate the 60 non-scenario adventure cards into 3 decks based on their card backs.
-Shuffle in the adventure cards associated with the chosen scenario and return the adventure cards from the other scenario to the box.
+Shuffle in the adventure cards that match the chosen scenario and return the adventure cards from any other scenarios to the box.
 This will result in 30 cards in each deck.

 Randomly determine who is first player.
-Starting with the first player and going clockwise in turn order, each player chooses a hero.
+Starting with the first player and going clockwise in turn order, each player chooses a hero card.
 Each hero card starts the game with the side that has a setup ability faceup.

-Each player takes gold equal to their starting gold and the combat tokens associated with their hero.
+Each player takes gold equal to their starting gold and the combat tokens that match their hero.